-Conformant means that a smelter or refiner was listed as conformant with the Responsible Minerals Assurance Processs (RMAP) assessment protocols, including those indicated as re-audit in progress.
-Included smelters and refiners were not necessarily Conformant for all or part of 2018 and may not continue to be Conformant for any future period.
+Conformant means that a smelter or refiner has successfully completed an assessment against the applicable Responsible Minerals Assurance Process (RMAP) standard or an equivalent cross-recognized assessment protocol.
+Included smelters and refiners were not necessarily Conformant for all or part of 2019 and may not continue to be Conformant for any future period.
 We do not have information on the origin of the 3TG processed by any of the Conformant smelters and refiners prior to their respective compliance dates.

 A smelter or refiner is listed as On Smelter Look-up Tab List Only if it was not Conformant or Active but appears on the Smelter Look-up tab of the CMRT.

-DRC Region means the DRC and its adjoining countries.
+Covered Country Region means the DRC and its adjoining countries.
 Origin information was derived from information made available by the RMI to its members.
-According to this information, some of the Conformant smelters and refiners may have sourced from both within the DRC Region and from outside the DRC Region.
-For those smelters and refiners, we were not able to determine the country or region of origin of the 3TG specific to our products.
+According to this information, some of the Conformant smelters and refiners may have sourced from both within the Covered Country Region and from outside the Covered Country Region.
+For those smelters and refiners, we were not able to determine the region of origin of the 3TG specific to our products.

 If a smelter or refiner may have sourced from multiple sources, it is included in the table under each potentially applicable category.

 A smelter or refiner is indicated as Conformant/Not Disclosed if the county of origin of the 3TG processed by the smelter or refiner was not disclosed by the RMI.